Your Whole Body Needs You to Treat Your Sleep Apnea

 Let’s take a closer look at how untreated OSA affects the cardiovascular, endocrine, neurological, respiratory, reproductive, and urinary systems.

 OSA impacts your whole body, not just your sleep.
-Treating OSA keeps your body’s systems in healthy balance; chronic health problems caused by OSA, however, could be harder to reverse if you avoid treating your sleep apnea.
+Treating OSA keeps your body’s systems in healthy balance.
+Chronic health problems caused by OSA could be harder to reverse if you avoid treating your sleep apnea.

 A nighttime of hypoxia leads to oxidative stress.
 This describes an imbalance in toxins and antioxidants, with the toxins getting the upper hand.
 The heart muscle, in particular, suffers from oxidative stress.
-Most commonly, it presents as high blood pressure.
+Most commonly, that will show up as high blood pressure.

 - Heart attack